Privacy Notices - Planned and Capital Works Tenant Satisfaction Survey Privacy Notice

 The ICO website also contains information on data protection and your rights and remedies.

-What if you do not provide personal data?
+- What if you do not provide personal data?

 You are under no statutory obligation to provide personal data to Swindon Borough Council during the satisfaction survey process.
-However, if you do not provide any data, we may not be able to properly access the standard of work carried out and action any feedback as we will be unable to relate it to a particular property.
+However, if you do not provide any data, we may not be able to properly understand the standard of work carried out and action any feedback as we will be unable to relate it to a particular property.

-How will we ensure compliance?
+- How will we ensure compliance?

 A yearly audit will take place on personal data to ensure that we remain legally compliant in accordance with current data protection legislation.

-Main privacy notice
+- Main privacy notice

 You are viewing the Privacy Notice for the Planned and Capital Works Tenant Satisfaction Survey.